rjkiv/MPArduino/README.md

 An Arduino microcontroller not only consumes much less power than a traditional computer, but it also makes for a much lighter and more durable device - so much so that you could even mount it to your e-kit with the right 3D printed enclosure.

 # Hardware Setup

-I/O: USB-B from the e-kit goes into the Arduino via USB-A. USB-A from the MPA goes into the Xbox as normal, but the MIDI goes into the Arduino either via a MIDI to USB-A adapter, or a MIDI cable directly.
+Other slightly different setups *may* work with this Arduino code; however, below is the setup I tested in order to make this work.

+Arduino: An Uno with a MIDI shield attached.
+I used the MIDI shield's MIDI IN and OUT ports.

+I/O:
+ - USB from the e-kit goes into the Arduino USB in order to supply power.
+You could use an external battery if you wanted to; however, I felt that using the e-kit's USB port was more seamless.
+ - MIDI cable from the e-kit into the MIDI-IN port of the Arduino.
+I *think* you could use a USB to MIDI converter cable if your e-kit does not have a MIDI port, but I haven't tested this for myself.
+ - A second MIDI cable going from the MIDI-OUT port of the Arduino into the MIDI port of the MPA.
+ - MPA USB goes into the console as normal.

-The USB-B port outputs the MIDI to the Arduino, where the script will adjust the cymbal output times, then send the cymbal signals back to the MPA directly.
-The MPA then sends said signals to the Xbox.
+The script within the Arduino will adjust the cymbal output times, then send the cymbal signals back to the MPA directly.
+The MPA then sends said signals to the Xbox as normal.

+# Arduino Script

+To upload the included script successfully onto an Uno (or whatever board you intend to use), you will need the AsyncTimer and MIDI library.
+You can find both in the library search window (via Sketch -> Include Library -> Manage Libraries), or you can visit their repos [here](https://github.com/Aasim-A/AsyncTimer) and [here](https://github.com/FortySevenEffects/arduino_midi_library), respectively.

+# Acknowledgements

+I would like to recognize the following people for their help in making this project possible:
+ - [Aasim-A](https://github.com/Aasim-A), for creating the Arduino AsyncTimer library.
+ - [FortySevenEffects](https://github.com/FortySevenEffects), for creating the Arduino MIDI library.
+ - [bookreader52](https://www.youtube.com/channel/UC1EuxOVixdHZ0ENcvJJ3n1g/), for providing the JS code for his web autoflam script, as well as walking me through (and providing) the ideal hardware setup for this project.